atomousek/WHyTeS/README.md

 $ python run_method.py

 **format of data:**
-text files with measurements in rows and variables in columns
+text files with measurements in rows and variables in columns ordered in this way:

-timestamp;
+timestamp,
-spatial variables;
+spatial variables,
 (optional) angle and speed